liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/04-tracking-user-actions-with-audience-targeting.markdown

 [Defining Metrics](https://dev.liferay.com/discover/portal/-/knowledge_base/7-0/managing-campaigns#defining-metrics)
 section.

-For this tutorial, you'll create a custom newsletter that can track who views it.
+For this tutorial, you'll create a newsletter that can track who views it.
 This process involves defining the view/save lifecycle, which is when a user applies a metric to a report using the Report Editor.
 Then you'll define its tracking mechanism, tracking event(s), and differentiation method, similar to what was described above.

 ![Figure 1: The sample Newsletter metric requires the newsletter name, ID, and event type.](../../images-dxp/metric-template.png)

-Now that you have an idea of how to plan your custom metric, you'll begin creating one next!
+Now that you have an idea of how to plan your new metric, you'll begin creating one next!

 ## Creating a Metric [](id=creating-a-metric)